Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

 > Summarize alternative designs (pros & cons)

+* Setups Jenkins server on Amazon AWS.
+    - Pros:
+         - The AWS instance is free for one year.
+         - Has an excellent [setup guide](https://d1.awsstatic.com/Projects/P5505030/aws-project_Jenkins-build-server.pdf) that explains how to create an instance and deploy the Jenkins server.
+         - Easy to maintain.
+You could just connect to the AWS instance and use it and use it the way that you would use a computer in front of you.
+    - Cons:
+         - You need to configure the AWS instance and firewall rules on your own, which takes a bit more time in comparison to using the Google Kubernetes deployment.

 * Setup Jenkins on Google Kubernetes Engine.
     - Pros:
          - Easy to set up.
 The configuration process is fully automated, and it is needed just to configure Jenkins projects.